maticnetwork/Polygon-Improvement-Proposals/PIPs/PIP-12.md

 When calculating the value of `to`, the block header is retrieved using the function `GetHeaderByNumber` which returns the header from Bor’s local database and not from the incoming fork.
 During a network partition (reorg), an ideal `to` value should be taken from the incoming fork.
 However, Bor chooses the value based on the existing chain written in the database, leading to different values of `to`.

-When calculating the value of `from` ID which is `lastStateId+1`, the value of last state ID is fetched rom the genesis contracts using a normal `eth_call`.
+When calculating the value of `from` ID which is `lastStateId+1`, the value of last state ID is fetched from the genesis contracts using a normal `eth_call`.
 This call will perform this EVM call on the local state.
 Ideally, the query should be performed on the incoming chain's state instead.
 This leads to wrong calculation of the `from` field.

-This PIP proposes 2 modifications.
+This PIP proposes 2 modifications:
 1. Calculating the value of `to` in a way that does not rely on querying Bor’s local database and instead uses the current block.
 2. Calculating the value of `from` in a way that does not rely on local state but instead uses incoming state.